 It's weird in 2014 how Bender, described as "two time Democratic senator from Massachusetts, former ambassador to France, Japan, and the United Nations, Secretary of State in the otherwise disastrous Crowe administration," sounds in 2014 like a possible Expy for John Kerry, who wouldn't become Secretary of State until 8 years after the book was published.

-Super Soldier: The Colonial Union's soldiers require only a few hours of sleep, can hold their breath underwater for several minutes, and have a fantastic Healing Factor.
+Super Soldier: The Colonial Union's soldiers require only a few hours of sleep, can survive ten minutes without breathing, and have a fantastic Healing Factor.

-And that's just the basic soldier, their Special Forces have even better reflexes and reaction times, not to mention being born that way.
+Their Special Forces (who don't have 'normal human' prejudices or instincts to cope with) have even better reflexes and reaction times, as well as other advantages that seem to vary by model number.
 And there are even some who can survive in hard vacuum.

-Of course, as the drill sergeant in the first book points out, the Union isn't giving its volunteers brand-new, youthful, super-tough bodies bristling with genetic and nanotech enhancements because it loves them: it's spending all this money because all the other sapient species out there have their own Super Soldiers, and baseline humans would be totally outclassed.
+As the drill sergeant in the first book points out, the Union isn't giving its volunteers brand-new, youthful, super-tough bodies bristling with genetic and nanotech enhancements because it loves them: it's spending all this money because all the other sapient species out there have their own Super Soldiers, and baseline humans have been proven to be totally outclassed.

 Taking You with Me: Dirac's nasty surprise for Charles Boutin after the latter took over Dirac's body.